 \section{Abstract}

-Bender et al. (SPAA 2013) have proposed a theoretical framework for testing in contexts where safety mistakes must be avoided.
-Testing in such a context is made by machines that need to be often calibrated.
-Given that calibration costs, it is important to study policies minimizing the calibration cost while performing all the necessary tests.
-We focus on the single-machine setting and we extend the model proposed by Bender et al. by considering that the jobs have arbitrary processing times and that the preemption of jobs is allowed.
-For this case, we propose an optimal polynomial time algorithm.
-Then, we study the case where there are several types of calibrations with different lengths and costs.
-We first prove that the problem becomes NP-hard for arbitrary processing times even when the preemption of the jobs is allowed.
-Finally, we focus on the case of unit-time jobs and we show that a more general problem, where the recalibration of the machine is not instantaneous but takes time, can be solved in polynomial time.
+Bender et al. (SPAA 2013) proposed a theoretical framework for testing in contexts where safety mistakes must be avoided.
+Testing in such a context is made by machines that need to be calibrated in a regular basis.
+Since calibrations have a non-negligible cost, it is important to study policies minimizing the total calibration cost while performing all the necessary tests.
+We focus on the single-machine setting, and we study the complexity status of different variants of the problem.
+First, we extend the model by considering that the jobs have arbitrary processing times and we propose an optimal polynomial time algorithm when preemption of jobs is allowed.
+Then, we study the case where there are many types of calibrations with their corresponding lengths and costs.
+We prove that the problem becomes NP-hard for arbitrary processing times even when the preemption of the jobs is allowed.
+Finally, we focus on the case of unit processing time jobs, and we show that a more general problem, where the recalibration of the machine is not instantaneous, can be solved in polynomial time via dynamic programming.